Jemurai/policy/policies/BCP_Policy.md

 # Business Continuity Policy

-This policy describes how we will handle partnre and third parties.
+This policy describes how we will handle business continuity and disaster recovery.

 # Audience